From Big Red to the Red Carpet: Producers of “Succession” and “American Masters” Share Industry Insights at Cornell Cinema

 “I was really excited about it.
 I’ve always been really interested in film, and I feel like [there have not been] a lot of Cornell events geared towards [students interested in the entertainment industry],” Lee said.

-On Wednesday night, Cornell Cinema showed clips at separate screening sessions for season four of “Succession” and Kantor’s biographical documentary “Dr. Tony Fauci,” featuring another notable Cornell alumnus.
+On Wednesday night, Cornell Cinema showed screening sessions for the season four premiere of “Succession” and the festival version of Kantor’s biographical documentary “Dr. Tony Fauci,” featuring another notable Cornell alumnus.

 “We have this kind of first moment to share [these films] with the wider world in this public way, which is really exciting,” said Molly Ryan, director of Cornell Cinema.

-“Succession” production designer Stephen Carter and star Nicholas Braun, who plays “Cousin Greg,” surprised attendees with virtual visits.
+“Succession” production designer Stephen Carter and star Nicholas Braun, who plays “Cousin Greg,” surprised attendees with visits, with Carter coming to Cornell Cinema and Braun participating virtually.
 Braun answered questions about his character’s development and detailed future writing and directing aspirations.
 Anthony Fauci M.D. ’66 also made an appearance for his documentary screening through Zoom.

-The two-day program, supported by the College of Arts and Sciences, left lasting impacts on some Cornellians who said they were inspired by the producers’ messages.
+The two-day Arts Unplugged program, supported by the College of Arts and Sciences, left lasting impacts on some Cornellians who said they were inspired by the producers’ messages.

 “I think it was really cool that [the producers] emphasized how long certain things take,” Joyce Alonzo grad said. “[Kantor] mentioned he was involved in a production that took nine years, and I think it’s really important for students who are getting into the industry to remember that things take time if you want to build something.”